Which Option Best Completes The Table Title The United Nations

 The Optimal Choice: Balancing Breadth and Specificity

 After evaluating the potential titles, "The United Nations: Structure and Key Actors" emerges as the most suitable choice.
+It accurately reflects the table's purpose by including both the principal organs and essential agencies, offering a comprehensive yet manageable overview.
 It effectively balances breadth and specificity.
-It accurately reflects the table's purpose by including both the principal organs and essential agencies, offering a comprehensive yet manageable overview.
 The term "key actors" allows for tailored selection based on the table's specific objectives.

 Designing an Effective Table: Illustrating the UN's Complexity